Group Enrollment Form

-Assistant Director / Science Department Head
+Principal / Science Department Head

 George Humphreys first designed HBA’s lab science program in 2008.
 He has earned local fame among the TPHS community for teaching Chemistry, AP Chemistry and Physics.
 George can take the most complex information and make it seem easy.
 He creates lasting relationships with his students who view him as a mentor and friend.
 George also teaches our technology, engineering and golf classes, and is the ASB advisor.
 George graduated from the University of San Diego and has three children: Jase, Lucy and George.
 When not at HBA, George can be found on the golf course.

 Math and Spanish Department Head / Community Service Coordinator